 I am Carla Olson, Healthy Communities Coordinator.
 I am the one to talk to about the Safe Routes to School Program (SRTS), Bedford in Motion, Healthy Bedford/Healthy Dining, and other Healthy Bedford Initiatives that support active and healthy living in our community.
 I coordinate the Healthy Bedford task force, which initially came together as a response to the rising obesity epidemic and comprises state, town, school, and citizen representatives focused on making Bedford a “Healthy Community” for all.
 The primary goal of Healthy Bedford is to ensure that the built environment promotes wellness and health.
 The task force mission is based on Healthy Community design principles, which also aim to strengthen social connections and people’s sense of community while promoting physical activity, improving air quality, reducing the risk of injuries, and curbing local contributions to climate change.
 I also manage the Healthy Bedford webpage and Facebook page and am certified to teach Mental Health First Aid training.

 Hello!
 I am Jessica Wildfong, the Prevention Services Coordinator for Bedford Youth and Family Services.
 I coordinate the Middle School After School Program, and the Peer Mentor Program.
 I work closely with the Bedford Public Schools and the School Health Coordinator on tobacco, alcohol, and drug education.
-I also work with the Bedford Schools and The Bedford Police to provide Alcohol and Drug diversion programs.
-Each November I coordinate Substance Abuse Awareness Month activities and mail the updated Safe Homes Directory to the families participating in this community program.
-I coordinate the biannual Youth Risk Behavior Survey and disseminate the results of the survey to the community.
+I also work with the Bedford Schools and the Bedford Police to provide youth Drug and Alcohol Education Programs.
+Each November I coordinate Substance Abuse Awareness Month activities and mail the updated Safe Homes directory to the families participating in this community program.
+I coordinate the biannual Youth Risk Behavior Survey (YRBS) and disseminate the results of the survey to the community.

 The clinical counseling staff from Eliot Community Human Services currently providing counseling at BYFS include: